A Million Miles in a Thousand Years

 Watching a story is not the same as actually living a story.

-Resistance, is a kind of feeling that comes against you when you point towards a distant horizon, is a sure sign that you are supposed to do the thing in the first place.
+Resistance is a kind of feeling that comes against you when you point towards a distant horizon, is a sure sign that you are supposed to do the thing in the first place.
 The harder the resistance, the more important the task must be.

 Pain binds us, but so does any conflict.
-It’s sort of a common purpose being arrived at through a though middle that brings people together.
+It’s sort of a common purpose being arrived at through a middle that brings people together.
 We are a tree in a story about a forest, and the story of the forest is better than the story of the tree.

-In the movies, characters don’t look themselves in the bathroom mirrors for hours wondering why they can no longer feel.
+In the movies, characters don’t look at themselves in the bathroom mirrors for hours wondering why they can no longer feel.
 Characters in movies progress.
 But sometimes we don’t know what direction to move in.

 A kid can make the team in a football match, a girl can want to get married.
 But these are not stories, they are sub-stories.
 When the kid makes the team and finds out that playing football is hard, he finds himself in the middle of yet another story.
 And the girl is going to wake up three months into her marriage and realise she is, in fact, still lonely and many of her issues haven’t gone away.
-They need to be careful that they don’t think the climax of their substory is the climax to the human story.
+They need to be careful that they don’t think the climax of their substory is the climax of the human story.
 The human story goes on.

-“ I wondered about the story we were writing and wanted even more to write a better story for myself, something that leaves a beautiful feeling, even as the credits roll”
+“ I wondered about the story we were writing and wanted, even more, to write a better story for myself, something that leaves a beautiful feeling, even as the credits roll”

-“The story we tell in the movie, will never be as great as the story that was told making it happen”
+“The story we tell in the movie will never be as great as the story that was told making it happen”

 • We don’t need to win for the story to be great; it is only necessary to sacrifice everything